Beverly Asroff, Piano and Musikgarten

 Dalinda Bohr, president of the Pennsylvania/Delaware chapter of the American String Teachers Association, is the PMEA District 7 high school curriculum and instruction representative.
 She teaches orchestra, guitar, and introduction to music technology at Central Dauphin East High School.

 Bohr, who has studied violin and trumpet, also plays viola.
 She is a member of the Obligato String Quartet, Cherrywood Ensembles, and performs throughout Pennsylvania, including with the Dave Stahl Sacred Orchestra.

 Bohr earned three degrees from Lebanon Valley College: B.S. in music education, B.A. in music, and M.M.E. in music education.
 She completed a second master's in music technology from Valley Forge Christian College and earned national certification from the National Board for Professional Teaching Standards for Orchestra-Adolescent through Young Adulthood.

 Morgan Brady '11, Piano, Voice

-Morgan Brady earned her bachelor of science in music education and bachelor of a in sacred music from Lebanon Valley College in 2011.
+Morgan Brady earned her bachelor of science in music education and sacred music from Lebanon Valley College in 2011.
 During her time at LVC, Morgan served as an accompanist for solo performances, was a four-year member of the Concert Choir, member of the Wig and Buckle Theater Company, and member of the Handbell Choir.
 She studied piano under Dr. Dennis Sweigart, voice under Dr. Michael Wojdylak, and organ under Dr. Shelly Moorman-Stahlman.
-Morgan currently teaches middle school choral and general music in the Lebanon School District, provides accompaniment for choirs and ensembles, and serves as a substitute organist.
+Morgan currently teaches middle school choral, and general music in the Lebanon School District provides accompaniment for choirs and ensembles and serves as a substitute organist.